-This is plastic sheeting you can purchase in rolls or large sheets at home improvement stores.
-After you treat your subfloor, you can consider installing Visqueen or a similar product over your subfloor before you put down your new pad.
+This is plastic sheeting you can purchase in rolls at home improvement stores.
+After you treat your subfloor, consider installing sheeting over your subfloor before you put down your new pad.
 Because this keeps any future soiling from getting to your subfloor, where over time it would have the potential to do structural damage, it can save you lots of headaches and expense down the road.
 Visqueen isn't very expensive, so it's money well spent and it's easy to install with a staple gun.
 Note that covering an entire floor with Visqueen can seal in moisture and create a mold concern, so consider only Visqueening the perimeter of your room.
 This method allows for natural airflow and moisture dissipation while still protecting the perimeter from repeat soiling.
+Subsurface extraction can also really help perimeter soiling.

-Highly Recommended For Automotive Stains & Odors!
+Highly Recommended For Automotive Stains & Odors

 Doodoo Voodoo is GREAT on car carpet.
 It can also be used on leather seats, but should be used sparingly, as it can dry the leather.
-Be sure to follow up with a leather conditioner.
+So, be sure to follow up with a leather conditioner.
 Doodoo Voodoo is excellent on cigarette odors, and is particularly effective at removing sour milk smell.
 Blot up as much of the spilled milk (latte, baby formula, etc.) as possible, then thoroughly wet the area with Doodoo Voodoo.
 Extraction can be performed and is beneficial, but extraction is unnecessary for many customers.
+Subsurface extraction can be performed.

-Doodoo Voodoo In The Laundry, On Shoes, Etc.

-Yes, you can use Doodoo Voodoo Concentrate in your washing machine, but use it by itself, not in combination with your regular detergent or oxygen boosters.
+Doodoo Voodoo In The Laundry, On Shoes, Etc.Yes, you can use Doodoo Voodoo SUPER Concentrate (and Concentrate) in your washing machine, but use it by itself, not in combination with your regular detergent or oxygen boosters.
 Don't use more water than necessary.
 It will not suds up like regular laundry detergent.
 Prespray odors and stains, letting Doodoo Voodoo dwell for up to a half hour before laundering.
-If the items didn't come out odor-free, it might be helpful to mist them with Doodoo Voodoo after washing them, let them air dry, then rewash them and dry them normally in your dryer.
+Presoak.
+If the items didn't come out odorfree, it might help to mist them with Doodoo Voodoo after washing them, let them air dry, then rewash them and dry them normally in your dryer.
 Doodoo Voodoo has saved a lot of shoes, handbags, etc., but be aware that it can dry leather, so condition the leather after Doodoo Voodoo treatment.
 If you have an item such as a tie and it's been soiled, we recommend that you treat it with Doodoo Voodoo, then have it dry cleaned like normal (unless it's washable, of course).
 We know a veterinarian who got an expensive tie as a gift, then a pet's anal glands emptied on the tie.
 The vet treated the tie with Doodoo Voodoo...and the tie was salvaged!
 What have you got to lose?
 We say go for it.